thisMatter.comMoneyBondsBonds TypesCorporate

 Sometimes the junk bond issuer will deem itself to have a better future than would otherwise be indicated by its current low credit rating.
 In the hopes to prosper in the near future, some issuers add clawback provisions to the bond's indenture that allows the company to buy back the bonds, generally within 3 years of issuance, if the source of the funds is from a primary or secondary stock offering.
 The percentage of bonds that can be retired using clawback provisions ranges from 20% to 100% with bondholders typically receiving about 110% of par value for the early retirement.

-Because many issuers of junk bonds are financially distressed and are hoping for a better financial future, the indentures of many of these issues provide an alternative means of paying interest, in most cases, either deferring paying cash interest, paying less initially, or making it optional.
-Generally, the period of no or low interest payments ranges from 3 to 7 years.
-Afterwards, the companies hope to have a great enough cash flow to make payments of interest and principal.
+Because many issuers of junk bonds are financially distressed and are hoping for a better financial future, the indentures of many of these issues provide an alternative means of paying interest, by deferring paying cash interest, paying less initially, or making it optional.
+The period of no or low interest payments typically ranges from 3 to 7 years.
+Afterwards, the companies hope to have a great enough cash flow to pay interest and principal.
+Some bonds may also have an equity kicker — an attached warrant to buy stock in the company, if the company does better.

 Deferred Interest Bonds (DIBs) and Pay-in-Kind Debentures (PIKs)

-There are 2 special kinds of zero-coupon bonds that are issued by junk issuers: deferred interest bonds and pay-in-kind debentures.
-Although these types are often referred to as zeros, because they are sold at a discount, they pay interest that is additional to the principal amount.
+Junk issuers issue 2 special types of zero-coupon bonds: deferred interest bonds and pay-in-kind debentures.
+Often called zeros because they are sold at a discount, they pay interest plus the principal.

-Deferred interest bonds (DIBs) pay interest only after a specified date, which is 5 years in most cases.
-Some DIBs pay interest only at maturity—however, the interest is in addition to the principal payment.
+Deferred interest bonds (DIBs) pay interest only after a specified time, usually 5 years.
+Some DIBs pay interest only at maturity, in addition to the principal payment.

-Pay-in-kind debentures (PIKs) gives the issuer the option of either making a cash interest payment or an interest payment of more PIKs for a specified period of time that generally ranges from 5 to 10 years.
-After this period, if the company is not in default, the coupon payments are in cash.
+Pay-in-kind debentures (PIKs) gives the issuer the option of either paying the interest as cash or as more PIKs for a specified duration generally ranging from 5 to 10 years.
+After this, if the company is not in default, the coupon payments are in cash.

 Both of these bonds have an extremely high credit risk.
-Although this debt is senior to stocks, it is subordinated to all other loans and bonds that have been previously issued by the company.
+Although this debt is senior to stocks, it is subordinated to all other loans and bonds previously issued by the company.
 Because no payment will be received until sometime well into the future, an investor would need to evaluate the company's prospects until that time.
-Would it be able to generate enough cash to pay off all of its loans and senior bonds with enough left to pay its junk zeros?
-If not, the investor could well lose her entire investment.
+Would it be able to generate enough cash to pay off all its loans and senior bonds with enough left to pay its junk zeros?
+If not, the investor could well lose the entire investment.

 Step-Up Bonds and Extendible Reset Bonds

-Step-up bonds pay an initially low coupon rate, but then, after a specified period of time, the coupon rate is stepped up.
+Step-up bonds pay an initially low coupon rate, but then, after a specified duration, the coupon rate is stepped up.

-The extendible reset bond has its coupon rate reset so that the market price of the bond is equal to its par value or some percentage of it.
-The coupon rate may be reset periodically, such as annually, or for a specified number of times, which, in many cases, may only be once.
+The extendible reset bond has its coupon rate reset so that the market price of the bond equals its par value or some percentage of it.
+The coupon rate may be reset periodically, such as annually, or for a specified number of times, which may only be once.
 The reset interest rate is determined by the opinions of at least 2 investment banks.

-The extendible reset bond differs from a floating-rate bond in that the interest rate is not a specified amount in relation to an index or some other fixed-rate security, such as a Treasury, but is the result of the opinions sought from investment banks based on prevailing interest rates or what credit spread the market requires in order to maintain the bond prices in the secondary market at par value.
+The extendible reset bond differs from a floating-rate bond in that the interest rate is not specified in relation to an index or some other fixed-rate security, such as a Treasury, but is the result of the opinions sought from investment banks based on prevailing interest rates or what credit spread the market requires, to maintain bond prices in the secondary market at par value.

 The issuer of the extendible reset bond hopes to lower the yield that the issuer would otherwise have to pay by accepting some of the interest rate risk and the credit risk of the issue.
 While the floating-rate bond offers some protection against interest rate risk, the extendible reset bond also offers some protection against credit risk, since, if the issuer's credit rating declines, it would have to pay a higher coupon rate even if prevailing interest rates decline.
 However, because of the low credit rating of the issuer and its inability to pay high rates for lack of cash flow, the prices of the bonds often cannot be maintained at par level, with the result that the prices decline anyway.

-During the credit crisis of 2008, bond yields increased dramatically while the yields of safe Treasuries declined to almost zero—at one point the interest rate on a T-bill was actually negative as a result of the massive flight to quality!
+During the Great Recession of 2008, bond yields increased dramatically while the yields of safe Treasuries declined to almost zero — at one point the interest rate on a T-bill was actually negative as a result of the massive flight to quality!

 Consequently, junk bonds were selling for prices yielding 12% more than Treasuries with comparable maturities.
-Junk bonds dropped 23%, paying 74.5 cents to the dollar in the secondary market on average, which some companies, such as Charter Communications, Inc., Freescale Semiconductor, Inc, and Yankee Candle Company, saw as a buying opportunity to buy back their junk bonds to reduce interest costs.
+Junk bonds dropped 23%, paying 74.5¢ to the dollar in the secondary market on average, which some companies, such as Charter Communications, Inc., Freescale Semiconductor, Inc., and Yankee Candle Company, saw as a buying opportunity to buy back their junk bonds to reduce interest costs.

 Source: Bloomberg.com